-Those of us in Hong Kong, Macau and China may be feeling the impact of pre-CNY factory output the most, but it's going take a global village to help turn things around
+Those of us in Hong Kong, Macau and China may be feeling the impact of pre-Christmas factory output the most, but it's going take a global village to help turn things around.

 Ahhhhhh… there’s nothing quite like waking up in the morning, stepping outside and enjoying your first 25 cigarettes.
-On Saturday, 12 January 2019, the air pollution in Hong Kong rose to staggering levels of disgustingness.
+Over the past few days, the air pollution in Hong Kong has risen to staggering levels of disgustingness.
 High to Very High readings were recorded across most of the territory’s air quality stations, and you only had to step outside and into the yellow haze to understand why around 4.2million people worldwide die from ambient air pollution every year.

-Though our air quality ranking at time of writing is down at 48th in the world, if we’d been ranked with Saturday’s figure of around 208 for some pollutants, we would have sat 4th in the world for worst air quality.
-Can you even imagine what this is doing to your health, let alone that of the littlies whose lungs are still developing?!
+With this being some of the worst air quality in the world right now, can you even imagine what this is doing to your health, let alone that of the littlies whose lungs are still developing?!
 This is one top 10 list Hong Kong really doesn’t want to be on.

-Word on the street–and if you’ve lived here for a while, you’ve probably noticed this trend–is that the factories in Southern China are working over-time to produce all their goods before Chinese New Year, but before playing the old ‘blame China’ card, let’s talk about the facts.
+Word on the street–and if you’ve lived here for a while, you’ve probably noticed this trend–is that the factories in Southern China are working over-time to produce all their goods before Christmas, but before playing the old ‘blame China’ card, let’s talk about the facts.

 Who is to blame for the rank air pollution in Hong Kong?

 The short answer to this is: we all are.
 The only reason factories are scrambling to make cheap plastic toys and fast fashion is because we as consumers demand them.
 We want more bang for our buck, and we don’t care if the product is made in China, shipped back to France, or New Zealand or the States and then flown to us after a few pushes of keys on the computer and a quick input of the credit card.
 But the madness has to stop.